hoverflies

 Often in meadows near water.
 The eggs are attached under leaves of plants near the water.
 The larvae live along the waterfront.
 They overwinter as larvae.

 Chrysogaster solstitialis.
 Genus: Chrysogaster...
 Chrysogaster solstitialis.
 Genus: Chrysogaster..
 Chrysogaster solstitialis.
 Genus: Chrysogaster.
-Chrysogaster solstitialis.
+Dark-winged Wrinklehead (Chrysogaster solstitialis).
 Genus: Chrysogaster.
 Family hoverflies (Syrphidae).

 A dark hoverfly.
 The body is black and the wings are completely darkened.
 Thorax male is dull black, the thorax of the female has a purple sheen.
 Strikingly large red eyes.